ObjSal/computer-time/README.md

 ### Tips
 - Use the `appId` URL param to send your Realm App ID, i.e.: `index.html?appId=<blah-blah-blah>`
+- Use the `lnbitsHost` URL param to send the LNbits hostname, i.e.: `index.html?appId=<blah>&lnbitsHost=https%3A%2F%2Fraspberrypi.local`

 ### Notes
 - Atlas, MongoDB and Realm are not free, but they do offer free tiers.